csharpshooter/PytorchDeployment/README.md

 #### Trained model using Kuang-Liu Resnet-18 model on Cifar-10 dataset from scratch for 20 epochs.
 #### Train Accuracy: 87.352 Test Accuracy: 86.9
-1. Training code, model output and metrics.csv is located in .PytorchDeployment/train.
+1. Training code, [model output](https://github.com/csharpshooter/PytorchDeployment/blob/main/train/model%20train%20output.txt) and [metrics.csv](https://github.com/csharpshooter/PytorchDeployment/blob/main/train/metrics.csv) is located in [train](https://github.com/csharpshooter/PytorchDeployment/tree/main/train) folder.
 Initialized repo with dvc and tracked changes using dvc.
 2. Achieved more than 70% accuracy on all classes:
     Accuracy on the test images: 85 %
     Accuracy for class airplane is: 87.7 %